marcinbogdanowicz/MedDutiesRevisited/README.md

     CHECK_IF_SET --"No"--> SELECT_DAY --> CREATE_COMBS --> SORT_COMBS --> CREATE_NODES --> ADD
 ```

 By adding the first node to the front of the frontier and the rest to the back, **streak search** pattern is achieved - this way we check the best node for day 1, than the best for day 2 etc. until we either fill the schedule or find a day with no options.
-In the latter case we check the second best for day 1, the best for day 2.
-Consequent days combinations are dependent on previous one, so best for day 2 will be different for different combinations for day 1, etc.
+In the latter case we check the second best for day 1, the best for day 2, etc. Consequent days combinations are dependent on previous one, so best for day 2 will be different for different combinations for day 1, etc.